nikolailevshakov/scenario-examples-courses/Docker/environment-variables/step1/text.md

-Add environment variable key1=value1 to the existed Dockerfile:
+Create Dockerfile with `nginx:alpine` image and environment variable key1=value1.

 Build the image and tag it as `sample-image`.

-Run the image (create a container) named `sample-container`.
+Create a container named `sample-app`.

-Check if environment variable key1=value1 is existed inside the container.
+Check if environment variable key1=value1 is exists inside the container.

 <br>